simpleviewinc/mongolayer/README.md

 0. When records are populated, they are plain objects, lacking virtuals and methods that they would have if acquired with a normal query.
 0. Unable to run post-query hooks with async code that gets flow control.
 0. Too many differences from the way that node-mongodb-native and mongodb function out of the box.
 In example, `mongoose` wraps `update` with `$set` causing queries that 'look' correct in mongodb shell and node-mongodb-native to perform entirelly different.
 Mongoose calls it `create` while node-mongodb-native and mongodb shell call it `insert`.
-0. Update method doesn't run hooks, validation.
+0. Update method doesn't run hooks, or validation.
-0. `save` method not implemented with mongoose unless using the new doc() syntax.
+0. `save` method not implemented with unless using the new doc() syntax.
 So `find`, `create`, all use one syntax, but `save` uses an entirely different syntax.
 0. Each document in mongoose is an instance of the Schema.
 That just doesn't make sense to me.
 The fields on my Document should only be the fields I add, nothing more, nothing less.

 # Getting Started